Gauhati Medical College and Hospital: Junior Doctors' Association

-The Junior Doctors' Association is the representative organization of the senior students along with the PG's, Internees and representatives from each Department & Batch.
+The Junior Doctors' Association is the representative organization of the senior students along with the PG's, Interns and representatives from each Department & Batch.
 It consists of an Executive Body and a Working Committee consisting various members as well as representatives from the senior students.
-It conducts most of the Major Events in GMCH like Synchisis (College Fest), Inter College events, JDA Night, Blood Donation camps, etc. It is a major functioning body of the college and has its office in the GMCH Hospital Campus.
+It is a major functioning body of the college and has its office in the GMCH Hospital Campus.